 To be authorised to provide a personalised DIMS service you must first meet the prescribed eligibility criteria.

 See the current list of businesses who hold a licence to provide supervisor services.

-The FMC Act 2013 introduces new financial reporting obligations for 'FMC reporting entities'.
-On these pages you can find out who needs to comply, what's changing, and when.
+The FMC Act 2013 has financial reporting obligations for 'FMC reporting entities'.
+On these pages you can find out who needs to comply and what you need to do.

-Part 4 of the FMC Act resets the accountability framework for managed investment schemes and debt securities from 1 December 2014.
+Part 4 of the FMC Act resets the accountability framework for managed investment schemes and debt securities.
 It imposes statutory duties of care on licensed supervisors and on managers of managed investments schemes.

 Read how the FMC Act provides for fair dealing in relation to financial products and services and sets out minimum compliance standards of behaviour for people operating in the financial markets.

 The Anti-Money Laundering and Countering Financing of Terrorism Act (AML/CFT Act) 2009 and its Regulations place obligations on New Zealand’s financial institutions to detect and deter money laundering and terrorism financing.
 Find out how it affects you.